bgachara/bgachara.github.io/posts/operating_systems.md

   - Symbolic links
     - allow links to span filesystems as hard links are meaningless outside its inode's own filesystem
     - incur more overhead than hard links because resolving a symbolic link effectively involves resolving two files: symbolic link and the linked-to-file.

+- FUSE
+  - Filesystems in Userspace
+  - S/w layer in userspace.
+  - Allows the creation of custom filesystems
+  - Kernel code stays untouched.
+  - FUSE kernel module
+  - libfuse module in userspace.
+  - Why?
+    - shorter development cycle
+    - easier development, OS-agnostic
+    - Does not affect other parts/services
+    - Safer usage of untrusted filesystems
+  - Real world use cases
+    - On-disk filesystems: NTFS, retro-fuse
+    - Network-based filesystems: MinFS, SSHFS.
+    - Layering filesystems: EncFS, FuseCompress
+    - Archive, backup filesystems: Atlas, Borg
+  - How to use FUSE
+    - A FUSE application is a typical user-space program
+      - applications define how to handle filesystem operations
+      - interactions with libfuse to register the operations
+      - Libfuse invokes the application defined operation upon request.
+    - API from libfuse
+      - Callback mechanism for binding user-defined functions with operations
+      - High-level API -- path level, synchronous
+      - Low-level API -- inode level, asynchronous
+  - FUSE application workflow
+    - Parse arguments
+    - Mount filesystem
+    - Setup callbacks
+    - fuse_loop -> request -> Process request
+    - fuse_loop -> exit -> Cleanup
+  - FUSE API
+    - allows the user to specify how a file operation will get handled.
+      - user implements a set of functions to handle a file operation
+      - user fills the struct fuse_oeperations or struct fuse_lowlevel_ops with the respective function implementations
+      - user passes the struct to libfuse and upon a request libfuse calls the respective function
+    - FUSE operations
+      - lookup(only in the low-level API)
+      - getaddr
+      - read
+      - write
+      - readdir
+      - mkdir
+      - open
+      - mknod
+      - create
+      - symlink
+      - readlink
+  - Error messages
+    - in case a request fails appropriate errors should be returned.
 - Streams
   - Unformatted sequences of bytes with a pointer.
   - open stream is represented by pointer to a file data structure.